 The first Clean Air Act was passed by Congress in 1963 in response to fatal air pollution events in the U.S. and Britain in the 1940s and 1950s.
-Amended and strengthened in 1970 and 1990, clean air legislation, along with strong enforcement of air rules by the Environmental Protection Agency (EPA), has improved air quality in the U.S. The Iowa Department of Natural Resources administers clean air regulations in Iowa.
+Amended and strengthened in 1970 and 1990, clean air legislation combined with strong enforcement of air rules by the Environmental Protection Agency (EPA) have improved air quality in the U.S. The Iowa Department of Natural Resources administers clean air regulations in Iowa.

-Iowa State University is defined as a major source of air pollution under the Clean Air Act (CAA).
-ISU has two major facilities, ISU Power Plant and ISU Central Campus, and several smaller off campus affiliates such as the Bioenergy Conversion Center (BECON), BioCentury Research Farm (BCRF) and outlying agricultural research farms.
-EH&S administers CAA regulations for ISU Central Campus, BECON, BCRF and the outlying affiliates only.
+Iowa State University is defined as a major source of air pollution under the Clean Air Act (CAA), stemming from two major facilities, ISU Power Plant and ISU Central Campus, along with several smaller off-campus affiliates, including the Bioenergy Conversion Center (BECON), BioCentury Research Farm (BCRF), and outlying agricultural research farms.
+Environmental Health and Safety administers CAA regulations for ISU Central Campus, BECON, BCRF and the outlying affiliates only.
 (EH&S does not administer regulations for ISU Power Plant.)

-The goals of the EH&S Clean Air Act program are:
+The goals of the EH&S Clean Air Act program are to

 - Identify sources of emissions on the ISU Central Campus and at outlying facilities

 - Reduce to the fullest extent possible the emissions of pollutants from campus emission points